 Standard Practice

-Some just want to make some upgrades to make their house look more pleasant.
-And, some are just doing it to fix their house to make them look new.
+Some want to make upgrades to make their house look more pleasant.
+Also, some are just doing it to fix their house to make them look new.
 You must follow all the necessary steps to ensure that there will be no future problems.
 Today, we will talk about home renovation.

 So to the question, do you need to notify your home insurance company for the upgrade for home renovation?
 The answer is YES!
-You must contact your insurance agent, company representative, or broker before you make any changes to your house.
-You should have all the coverage that you need during and after the renovation.
-Because if you make the renovation before consulting it, you may end up underinsured if something bad happens because of the upgrade.
+Before making any house changes, you must contact your insurance agent, company representative, or broker.
+You should have all the coverage you need during and after the renovation.
+Because if you make the renovation before consulting it, you may end up underinsured if something terrible happens because of the upgrade.

 Processes and Procedures